Mask-Align: Self-Supervised Neural Word Alignment: Experiments

 \subsection{Main Results}

-Table \ref{tb:main} shows the comparisons of Mask-Align and all baselines on four datasets.
-Our approach significantly outperforms all baselines in all datasets.
-Specifically, it improves over GIZA++ by 1.7-8.0 AER points across different language pairs without using any guided alignment loss, making it a good substitute to this commonly used statistical alignment tool.
-Compared to \textit{Attention (all)}, we achieve a gain of 13.4-17.5 AER points with fewer parameters (as we removed some cross-attention sublayers) and no additional modules, showing the effectiveness of our method.
-When comparing with the state-of-the-art neural baselines, Mask-Align consistently outperforms \textit{BAO}, the best method that extracts alignments for output target tokens, by 2.2-4.4 AER points, demonstrating our modeling method is more suitable for word alignment tasks than translation.
+Table \ref{tb:main} shows the results on four datasets.
+Our approach significantly outperforms all statistical and neural baselines.
+Specifically, it improves over GIZA++ by 1.7-6.5 AER points across different language pairs without using any guided alignment loss, making it a good substitute to this commonly used statistical alignment tool.
+Compared to \textsc{Shift-Att}, the best neural methods without guided training, our approach achieves a gain of 2.2-6.4 AER points with fewer parameters (as we remove some cross-attention sublayers in the decoder).